sadekbaroudi/vulpes-minora/README.md

 * Reversible PCB
 * MX / Choc / KS-27 and KS-33 switch support, hotswap only
 * Underglow
-* EC11 rotary encoders
+* EC11 rotary encoders (byo-mcu and RP2040-Zero version only)
-* Audio buzzer (byo-mcu only, not supported on RP2040-Zero edition)
+* Audio buzzer (byo-mcu only)
+* VIK support (byo-mcu and RP2040-Zero version only)

+Note: while the xiao-xivik version doesn't support VIK, the intent of this PCB is to allow you to build a vulpes majora using a [xivik controller](https://fingerpunch.xyz/product/xivik), which **does** provide you VIK support

 ## VIK keyboard certification card